Secured vs. unsecured debt consolidation loans

 It can be challenging to manage multiple debt accounts at once, but you may be able to find relief with a debt consolidation loan.
 They are readily available through traditional banks, credit unions and online lenders and come in two forms: secured and unsecured loans.

 Secured and unsecured debt consolidation loans can help you shave several months or even years off your repayment period.
-Furthermore, you may save a bundle in interest by getting a debt consolidation loan with a more competitive interest rate.
+Furthermore, you may save a bundle on interest by getting a debt consolidation loan with a more competitive interest rate.

 What is a debt consolidation loan?

 You can use a personal loan calculator and credit card payoff calculator to compute potential interest savings with a debt consolidation loan.
+Ideally, the interest rate on a debt consolidation loan should be lower than what you currently have to maximize cost savings.

 Secured debt consolidation loan

 As the name suggests, a secured debt consolidation loan requires collateral for approval.
-By putting up collateral, you reduce the risk the lender takes, so you may see easier approval, a larger loan amount or lower rates.
+By putting up collateral, you reduce the risk the lender assumes.
+This can lead to several benefits, such as easier approval, lower rates or a larger loan amount.
+The drawback is you risk losing your property if you fail to keep up with payments.

 Unsecured debt consolidation loan

+Unsecured debt consolidation loans do not require collateral.
+The loan amount and terms you receive are based on your creditworthiness and financial profile.
 The upside is your assets are not at risk if you fall behind on payments.
 But your borrowing costs could be higher, as these loans pose more of a risk for lenders.

 Secured debt consolidation loan options

-Secured loans are backed by collateral, making them riskier for borrowers.
-However, they may be worthwhile, depending on your financial situation.
+Despite their risk, debt consolidation for secured loans may be worthwhile, depending on your financial situation.
 You can use any of these secured loan products for debt consolidation.

 Secured personal loan